Documentation Index

 | Timestamp | Date and time the evaluation was completed. |

-| Status | Pass, Review, Fail, or Skipped. |
+| Status | Pass, Review, Fail, or Skipped.
+See section 6.3 for definitions. |

 | Actions | View Details opens the call detail drawer.
 Copy Call ID copies the identifier to the clipboard. |